Self-Locating Uncertainty and the Origin of Probability in Everettian Quantum Mechanics: Preliminaries: Many-worlds, Self-locating Uncertainty, and Branch-counting

-We will work under the assumption that the second attitude (branching happens globally throughout the wave function whenever it happens anywhere) is the right way to think about the process.\footnote{In our derivation of the Born rule, \textsection \ref{prf}, this second attitude plays an important role in allowing us to examine cases like \eqref{state15050} where the agent is in a physically identical state on each branch.} The branching structure of the wave function in Everettian quantum mechanics is not uniquely defined by the theory, which is just a state space and a dynamical law; like coarse-graining in classical statistical mechanics, it is imposed by us with a degree of arbitrariness.
-We must decide how well-separated two putative branches must be to count as distinct.
+We will work under the assumption that the second attitude (branching happens throughout the wave function whenever it happens anywhere) is the right way to think about the process.\footnote{In our derivation of the Born rule, \textsection \ref{prf}, this second attitude plays an important role in allowing us to examine cases like \eqref{state15050} where the agent is in a physically identical state on each branch.} The branching structure of the wave function in Everettian quantum mechanics is not uniquely defined by the theory, which is just a state space and a dynamical law; like coarse-graining in classical statistical mechanics, there is a subjective element in how it is constructed.
+We must decide what kind (and what degree) of separation is required for two putative branches to count as distinct (this involves choosing an appropriate system/environment split, or, in a consistent-histories approach, choosing which coarse-grained observables to use).
 However, treating branching on a subsystem-by-subsystem basis---as advised by the first attitude---is needlessly arbitrary; it depends on how the universe is carved into subsystems.
-Some very small piece of a post-measurement detector might remain in the same state on every branch, but it seems silly to think that whether the a single piece has branched into many depends on whether it is considered as part of the detector or as a separate subsystem in its own right.
+Some very small piece of a post-measurement detector might remain in the same state on every branch, but it seems wrong to think that whether the single piece has branched into many depends on whether it is considered as part of the detector or as a separate subsystem in its own right.
 For Alice's purposes, it makes sense to distinguish between the two copies of herself in \eqref{oot2}; even though they are currently unentangled with the rest of the state, in the future they will evolve differently (and independently of one another) as Alice becomes aware of the measurement outcome.
+(In particular, she is \emph{allowed} to make that distinction, and doing so enables her to assign probabilities to measurement outcomes; probabilities which we will show must obey the Born rule.)